cosmos/relayer/README.md

 It is also well documented and intended as a place where users who are interested in building their own relayer can come for working examples.

+The team that brought you Game of Stakes will be bringing you Game of Zones this may for the Cosmos community this may.

+Learn more about [Game of Zones]https://goz.cosmosnetwork.dev/).

+### Code of Conduct

+The iqlusion team is dedicated to providing an inclusive and harrassment free experience for contributors.
+Please visit [Code of Conduct](CODE_OF_CONDUCT.md) for more information.

 ### Testnet

 If you would like to join the relayer testnet, please [check out the instructions](./testnets/README.md).